Perl5-FFI/Alt-FFI-libffi/README.md

 # DESCRIPTION

+**NOTE** This distribution was originally an experiment to see if the legacy FFI module (which was originally written using ffcall) could be rewritten to use libffi via [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus).
+It worked well enough that as of Alt-FFI-libffi 0.09 and FFI 1.14 these two distributions were merged using the Alt-FFI-libffi implementation.
+Further development will proceed in the [FFI](https://metacpan.org/pod/FFI) repository.

 This distribution provides an alternative implementation of [FFI](https://metacpan.org/pod/FFI) that uses [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) which in turn uses `libffi` as the underlying implementation instead of `ffcall`.
 This may be useful, as the underlying implementation of the original [FFI](https://metacpan.org/pod/FFI) is `ffcall` and is no longer supported and